What is micropenis?

 infertility or decreased fertility, is found in adulthood.
 Micropenis may or may not

 be seen along with other disorders.
-Always consult your child's doctor for a diagnosis.
+Always talk with your child's healthcare provider

 How is micropenis diagnosed?